Yan9564/NMFAD/README.md

 # NMFAD
 This repository includes code and dataset in paper ["Physics-Enhanced NMF Toward Anomaly Detection in Rotating Mechanical Systems"](https://ieeexplore.ieee.org/document/10579702)
 ## Data set in experiment
-- The data set in the experiment is from literature in ["__On the Evaluation of Unsupervised Outlier Detection:
+- The data set in the experiment is from literature in ["On the Evaluation of Unsupervised Outlier Detection:
-Measures, Datasets, and an Empirical Study__"](https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/)
+Measures, Datasets, and an Empirical Study"](https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/)
 - The CBCL facial data set used in the appendix is from [http://www.ai.mit.edu/courses/6.899/lectures/faces.tar.gz](http://www.ai.mit.edu/courses/6.899/lectures/faces.tar.gz)
 - The carriages data set in the case study is available from yanbingxin124@163.com, upon reasonable request.
 ## Requirements